top of page

 Step 7: Arrange the Squares

-Arrange the four squares, alternating the direction of the stripes to create a woven or offset effect.
-There are a few layouts you can choose from depending on how you arrange the squares.
+Now, arrange the four squares.
+Alternate the direction of the stripes to create a woven or offset effect.
+There are various layouts you can use, so feel free to experiment.

 Four patchwork quilt squares with floral patterns in pink, navy, green, and white arranged on a plain white background.